zuavra/nginx-ip-whitelister/README.md

 Use `/verify` from the proxy host config to call the conditional validator.
 You can add an alphanumeric parameter (e.g. `/verify?ServiceName123`) to make it use a specific named whitelist.
 If the parameter is not provided it will use the default whitelist.
 This allows you to use different whitelists for different services as you see fit.

+> The parameter that gives the whitelist name is case-sensitive! `Jellyfin` and `jellyfin` will go to different whitelists.

 You can also use `/approve` to always pass the check, and `/reject` to always fail the check (for integration tests).

 #### 6.2.2.
 Management endpoints